HadesXR-Git/RXNiMediaRepo/TEoV_beta/Readme.md

 ###### This version is only intended for Testing, you may see few menus that is not properly linked yet. <br> If you found one, just refresh your browser and select "No" as the Resume dialog popping up or just click the 'Previous' button multiple times
 ##### Changelogs
 1. Added few contents on few menus
+2. Favicons are now added.
+Page title also now changed

 ##### Found bugs (as Nov 3rd)
 1. "Jelajah" back button is not exist